ondat/documentation/docs/install/quick-start-guide.md

 etcd-cluster-operator.cluster.resources.requests.memory=300Mi
 ```

-## Step 5 - Wait until the storageos storage class has been created
+## Step 4 - Wait until the storageos storage class has been created

 It can take a few seconds for the storageos storage class to be created.
-We need to wait for this before we can set it as the default storage class.
+This needs to happen before it can be set as the default storage class.

 The following command can be used to ensure the storageos storage class was successfully deployed.
-The expected output is also shown

 ```bash
 > kubectl -n storageos get storageclass -w